 - Series 6 (2020): Always-on altimeter, Family Setup, Blood oxygen sensor, faster processor, U1 chip

 As you'll appreciate, moving up more than one step at once means you get multiple sets of advantages.

 The Series 3 comes in two sizes of case: 38mm or 42mm.
-The Series 4 is 40mm or 44mm.
+The Series 6 and the SE are available in 40mm or 44mm.